24 hours in VIENNA

 Visiting Vienna by streetcar is fun – and cheap, too.

-This train takes only about two minutes longer than the CAT (City Airport Train) and costs a fraction.
+This train takes only about two minutes longer than the City Airport Train, the so-called CAT, but it costs a fraction.

 Morning Activities